 Why to limit screen time

-While Baby is still a toddler, he really should not be getting too much screen time.
+While Baby is still a toddler, they really should not be getting too much screen time.
 When toddlers consume media excessively, or without much thought, it can replace some of the other important parts of their day, like quality family time, face-to-face interactions, outdoor playtime, and quiet, imaginative downtime.
 It can also replace physical activity, fully engaged mealtime, and even sleep – also a no-no (Some of these might sound like familiar adult struggles too!).

 When you do have screen time together, how should you engage with media?

 When Baby does get screen time, it should come in meaningful form.
-It might be a home video of him playing with friends that you watch on your phone and talk about, or a public television program that you and he can sing along to together, or it might a video chat with a grandparent.
+It might be a home video of them playing with friends that you watch on your phone and talk about, or a public television program that you and they can sing along to together, or it might a video chat with a grandparent.
 What you don’t want to do is use a screen as a babysitter.

 Strategies for limiting screen time

 One strategy that can help you limit screen time is to designate media-free times and media-free spaces.
 For example, you may decide that mealtime and driving is time that is spent together screen-free.
 Or while you might allow your toddler to watch an educational program with you while sitting in the living room, you might designate bedrooms as being screen-free spaces.
 You might even decide some nights of the week are totally media-free in your home.
 This can help set up clear expectations for your little one about just where and when it’s okay to be engaging with media.
-This is an age when Baby can start learning about rules and guidelines, even if he pushes back against them at first, and it can help lead to limited screen-time and increased quality time spent together screen-free.
+This is an age when Baby can start learning about rules and guidelines, even if they push back against them at first, and it can help lead to limited screen-time and increased quality time spent together screen-free.

 Cultivate a healthy media relationship